fphilipe/premailer-rails/README.md

 Don't worry about the host in the CSS URL since this will be ignored.

-Every CSS file is loaded from within the app.
 The retrieval of the file depends on your assets configuration:

 * Rails 3.1 asset pipeline: It will load the compiled version of the CSS asset